Body snatching: United Kingdom

 A manhole-sized square of turf was removed 15 to 20 ft away from the head of the grave, and a tunnel dug to intercept the coffin, which would be about 4 ft down.
 The end of the coffin would be pulled off, and the corpse pulled up through the tunnel.
 The turf was then replaced, and any relatives watching the graves would not notice the small, remote disturbance.
 The article suggests that the number of empty coffins that have been discovered "proves beyond a doubt that at this time body snatching was frequent".

 Body snatching became so prevalent in the UK that it was not unusual for relatives and friends of someone who had just died to watch over the body until burial, and then to keep watch over the grave after burial, to stop it being violated.
 Iron coffins, too, were used frequently, or the graves were protected by a framework of iron bars called mortsafes, well-preserved examples of which may still be seen in Greyfriars churchyard, Edinburgh.

 In relation to body snatching, murder for the purpose of selling the corpses to medical schools also occurred.
-The term "burked" was coined after William Burke, an Irish man, was found guilty of murdering and selling the bodies of at least 16 people.
+The term "burked" was coined after William Burke, an Irishman, was found guilty of murdering and selling the bodies of at least 16 people.
 Burke would pinch the nose of his victims and lay on their chest so that there was no physical damage to the bodies.
-Burke was hanged and dissected for his crimes in 1829.
+He was hanged and dissected for his crimes in 1829.

-Many laws passed by Parliament covered body snatching or that similar practices.
+Many laws passed by Parliament covered body snatching or similar practices.
 The Human Tissue Act 2004 created the first overarching law that required informed personal consent to be needed for body or organ donation within medical facilities.